salama/object-machine/object/parfait/methods.md

 ## Machines Objects

 The machine, being object oriented, must work on objects.
-In fact four objects are enough, and these
-are:

-- current message
-- receiver
-- frame
-- next message

-The machine only ever moves data around these four objects, and may change the objects themselves too.
-Anything that can not be achieved by that, requires a method call and thus requires onlly these four objects.
+In fact only one object is enough, and that is the current message.
+Everything needed is available from the message, with the possible help of globals.
+As usual in oo Systems, class objects (the objects referring to a named Class instance) is available by writing the class name as capital.

+And by available we mean that soml language features like object attribute getting/setting, calling methods etc (whilch then compile to register machine intructions) is all that is required to define the machines working.